DerOetzi/solaredge2mqtt/README.md

 - **SE2MQTT_WALLBOX\_\_PASSWORD**: The admin password for Wallbox web UI access.
 - **SE2MQTT_WALLBOX\_\_SERIAL**: The serial number of your Wallbox.

+### Home Assistant Auto Discovery

+If you want Home Assistant to auto discover the data SolarEdge2MQTT provides, you can enable this here.

+- **SE2MQTT_HOMEASSISTANT\_\_ENABLE**: Set to true to enable the auto discovery
+- **SE2MQTT_HOMEASSISTANT\_\_TOPIC_PREFIX**: By default Home Assistant MQTT integration listens to subtopics of homeassistant

+_If you want to remove things, just disable the feature, then restart SolarEdge2MQTT first and after it restart Home Assistant,_

 ### InfluxDB

 Configure your InfluxDB settings with these environment variables to store monitoring data effectively: